 The downsides of backpacking with dogs

-But there are also a few negatives to taking your dog backpacking.
+But there are also a few negatives to taking your dog backpacking and hiking.
 No matter how much you love your puppy pal, there are times when having him around doesn’t always make sense.

 1You have to carry extra stuff